itruffat/ONABOBFE4P_BrainFck_Emulators/README.md

     FIRST_EMULATOR(hello_world, None).run()

-In the folder examples there will be a handful of emulators already created.

-You can also use one of those, or copy and customize it to create your own.
+In the folder ``Emulators`` there will be a handful of examples already created.
+You can use one of those, or copy and customize it to create your own!

 ## Simple BF Standard Specification